Vålerenga Fotball: Early days (1913–45)

 The history of Vålerenga Fotball goes back to Fotballpartiet Spark, which was founded in 1898 by pastor Hans Møller Gasmann.
 An early mission for Gasmann was to give the local youth social activity and exercise.
 On a larger scale, the club was part of the movement known as Muscular Christianity.
 A successor to this football club, Idrettslaget Spring, was founded on 29 July 1913 by a group of teenage factory workers.
 A year later, the club changed its name to Vaalerengens Idrættsforening.
-Rooted in the neighborhood of Vålerenga on the east end of Oslo, the club would recruit players and supporters from the many workers in the area, in a society then characterized for its low mobility between social strata.
-Within its first seasons, Vålerengen would compete with the major clubs in Oslo at that time; Lyn, Mercantile and Frigg.
+Rooted in the neighborhood of Vålerenga on the east end of Oslo, the club would recruit players and supporters from the many workers in the area, in a society then characterized by its low mobility between social strata.
+Within its first seasons, Vålerengen would compete with the major clubs in Oslo at that time: Lyn, Mercantile and Frigg.
 Where Lyn and Frigg had a strong identity with the academia and the upper classes, Vålerengen developed a working class identity.

 Vålerengens Idrettsforening had mixed success in its first years, but fortunes improved as the 1920s came around and the club secured promotion to the Oslo Championships in 1921.
 Vålerengen won the Oslo Championships four times before a national league (Norgesserien) was established in 1937.
 In the 1948–49 season, Vålerengen finished second.

 After this period, Vålerengen entered a period of instability, being relegated from the top division two times in the 1950s.

 The Bohemians (1946–68)

 Leif Eriksen was part of the group of players known as Bohemene.

 The charismatic Helmuth Steffens became a central figure in building up the culture in the club after the war.
 At the beginning of the 1960s, a new generation of local players broke into Vålerengen's first squad.
-Players like Einar Bruno Larsen, Terje Hellerud and Leif Eriksen became core personalities of a group of players which eventually became known as Bohemene (The Bohemians).
+Players like Einar Bruno Larsen, Terje Hellerud and Leif Eriksen became core personalities of a group of players that eventually became known as Bohemene (The Bohemians).
 The club would become known for its brilliant style of football as the number of people in the audience increased.
 The players became popular for their charismatic, witty comments and light hearted humour.
 Vålerengen secured a third place in 1961.

 In 1965, Vålerengen won the First Division for the first time.
 By the help of manager Helmuth Steffens and head coach Anton Ploderer, the club had managed to win the title with a team of local players.
 The league was won in dramatic fashion, with arch-rivals Lyn giving Vålerengen a fight for the title until the final matches of the season.

 The Bohemian era came to an end when the club was relegated from the First Division in 1968 and then again to the Third Division in 1970.
 Vålerengen did not achieve promotion to the top league again until 1974.
 In 1976, Vålerenga signed Odd Iversen, who at the time had 112 First Division goals to his name.
 Iversen would help the club reestablish itself in the First Division.